Workplace, Tips & Tricks, Family, Parents, Teachers, Mental Fitness 4 minute read

-The Art and Science of Compliments in the Workplace: A Comprehensive Guide
+The Art and Science of Compliments: A Mental Fitness Guide

 Giving and receiving compliments—why it feels good

 When we receive a compliment, we feel valued and appreciated—two core emotional human needs.
 In the workplace, feeling valued can be the difference between an engaged, well-performing colleague versus a disengaged, under-performing colleague.
+At home, acknowledging a child’s effort—like noticing how patiently they worked through a tricky homework problem, or how they helped their sibling—can boost their confidence, motivation, and willingness to keep trying.

 Not only do we emotionally respond to compliments, but physically, our brain’s response is the same as being paid monetary rewards.
 Some studies suggest that this brain activity is correlated with higher levels of skills consolidation—an integral type of learning we do in our sleep.

-Furthermore, have you ever noticed how you feel after giving a compliment?
-Studies have shown that compliments also improve the giver’s mood, by allowing them to practise gratitude and strengthen their interpersonal relationships.
+Giving compliments is equally rewarding.
+Research shows that compliments also improve the giver’s mood, by allowing them to practise gratitude and strengthen their interpersonal relationships.

 Have you ever had the thought of paying someone a compliment but, instead, chosen to say nothing at all?
 According to research, it’s usually because of two reasons: